Martin St. Amour: Professional

 In his first year of eligibility for the National Hockey League's (NHL) entry draft, St. Amour was rated among those who could go in the second round.
 Gélinas and Leroux, who were selected behind him in the QMJHL draft, were considered better prospects for the NHL.
 St. Amour was selected in the second round, 34th overall, in the 1988 NHL entry draft by the Montreal Canadiens.
 The second-round pick was acquired by Montreal in a trade with the Buffalo Sabres for defenceman Tom Kurvers.
-He attended Montreal's training camp in September 1989 before but was returned to his junior team before the season began.
+He attended Montreal's training camp in September 1989 but was returned to his junior team before the season began.
 After his team was eliminated from the playoffs in April 1990, St. Amour was recalled to Montreal's American Hockey League (AHL) affiliate, the Sherbrooke Canadiens, which were in the midst of their quarterfinal series against the Halifax Citadels in the 1990 Calder Cup playoffs.
 Sherbrooke eliminated Halifax before advancing to the north final versus the Springfield Indians.
 The Canadiens were eliminated by the Indians in their best-of-seven series four games to two.
 St. Amour made one playoff appearance with Sherbrooke, going scoreless.

 Ahead of the 1990–91 season, St. Amour attended Montreal's training camp, before being assigned to their new AHL affiliate, the Fredericton Canadiens to begin the season.
 In his rookie season in the AHL, St. Amour scored 13 goals and 29 points in 45 games with Fredericton, but missed time with a recurring back injury.
 Fredericton qualified for the 1991 Calder Cup playoffs, but St. Amour only managed to appear in one game, going scoreless.
 St. Amour was returned to Fredericton for the 1991–92 season in September 1991.
 However, a number of new players were brought to Fredericton by Montreal and St. Amour found himself among the players needing a new team.
 Fredericton's coach, Paulin Bordeleau, publicly called out his desire to be a better hockey player while Fredericton's general manager, Jacques Lemaire, was searching for a landing place for St. Amour.
 Ultimately, St. Amour accepted a buyout of his contract by Montreal in October and became a free agent.